ClemenceRoldan/book-rating-prediction-model/README.md

 ## About
 This project aims to use machine learning techniques to predict a specific book's rating.

 The raw dataset (books.csv) was provided by Data ScienceTech Institute as part of the Python for Machine Learning course given in Autumn 2023.
 It is a collection of Goodreads books, sourced from real user information.
-This dataset offers versatility and can be utilized for various tasks, such as predicting book ratings or recommending new reads.
+This dataset offers versatility and can be utilized for various tasks, such as predicting book ratings.

 Below is the information regarding the dataset features: